PaulnKruse/PaulnKruse/README.md

 ## My Story

-**17 years of competitive soccer** taught me how to perform under pressure, lead teams through adversity, and never stop until the goal is achieved.
+**8 years in one of Europe's top academies** (TSG 1899 Hoffenheim) and a call-up to the **German U16 National Team** taught me what elite performance looks like.
+The discipline, the pressure, the relentless pursuit of improvement - it becomes part of who you are.

 At **Creighton University**, I was team captain for 3.5 years while earning a triple bachelor's degree and a Master's in Business Analytics with a 3.97 GPA.
-Our team made it to the NCAA Final Four - not because we had the best players, but because we implemented **data-driven decisions** before it was cool.
+Our team made it to the **NCAA Final Four** - not because we had the best players, but because we implemented **data-driven decisions** before it was cool.

 At my first data job, I inherited **nothing** - no data warehouse, no pipelines, no documentation.
 I built the entire analytics infrastructure from scratch: